Spuria gens: Praenomina

 The main praenomina of the Spurii were Lucius and Gaius, the two most common names throughout Roman history.
 To a lesser degree, they used a variety of other common praenomina, including Marcus, Quintus, Aulus, and Sextus.
-Among the more unusual praenomina they used was the Oscan name Ovius, known from the filiation of one of the Spurii at Puteoli in Campania.
+Among the more unusual praenomina they used was the Oscan name Ovius, known from the filiation of one of the Spurii at Cumae in Campania.